polakowo/vectorbt/README.md

 ### Example

-Here a snippet for testing 4851 window combinations of a dual SMA crossover strategy on the whole Bitcoin history in about 3 seconds (note: loading vectorbt for the first time may take a while):
+Here a snippet for testing 4851 window combinations of a dual SMA crossover strategy on the whole Bitcoin history in about 3 seconds (Note: loading vectorbt and plotly may take a while):

 ```python
 import vectorbt as vbt